Elkapeer/Slash_Task_2024/README.md

 - Open an emulator on your IDE
 - Type `flutter run` or press the *run* button in your IDE
 - If `flutter run` didn't work then:
-  - type `pub get` in your terminal then try again
+  - type `flutter pub get` in your terminal then try again

 ### Note: